Gilone/fenghao.github.com/about.md

 <p>Applied the Genetic Algorithm with dual codes and constraints in the evolutionary step; generated the optimal scheduling sequence</p>

 <h5>Project 5: The influence of the opening of the community on the surrounding roads</h5>
-<p>Utilized the simulation modelling method based on VISSIM to established a model simulating traffic conditions
+<p>Utilized the simulation modelling method based on VISSIM to established a model simulating traffic conditions</p>
-Conducted quantitative measurement about the impact of three residential types on the traffic</p>
+<p>Conducted quantitative measurement about the impact of three residential types on the traffic</p>

 <h3>SKILLS</h3>
 <hr style="height:3px;border:none;border-top:3px ridge black;" />